 Tower relies on several sources of income, not just tuition, to maintain and enhance student programs.

-"No two tigers have the same stripes,” our annual giving theme for the year, expresses the unique strengths, interests and perspectives of the individuals who create our diverse community of learners, families and educators.
-Annual giving supports every tiger by providing essential funding for all aspects of our program.
+"Every Tiger,” our annual giving theme for the year, expresses the unique strengths, interests and perspectives of the individuals who create our diverse community of learners, families and educators.
+Annual giving supports "every tiger" by providing essential funding for all aspects of our program.

 By bridging the gap (of approximately $3,000/student) between tuition and the full cost of educating each student, the Annual Fund provides a margin of excellence that will enhance every child's education and foster their growth.
 These are just a few of the many ways the generosity of our entire school community impacts our students' experience:

 - Tower’s librarian, Melissa Upton, curates a collection of 10,048 titles and knows just the book to recommend to readers of all ages, abilities and interests.

 Middle School history teacher, Sig Orne ’80, makes history come alive for her students through the Salem Witch Trial reenactment, Westward Expansion journaling, and the 8th grade class trip to Washington, D.C.